menawm/hr-attrition-ml/business_case.md

 Employee attrition is a major but preventable cost driver.
 Most organizations manage it reactively, leading to lost talent, operational disruption, and inefficient retention spending.

 This project introduces a predictive, data-driven approach to attrition management.
-By using machine learning, it identifies employees at high risk of leaving and enables targeted interventions where they can have the greatest impact.
+Using machine learning, it identifies employees at high risk of leaving and enables targeted interventions where they can have the greatest impact.

-**Key outcomes**
+### Key Outcomes
 - **$72M** estimated annual attrition cost without intervention
-- **High-accuracy model** enables precise identification of at-risk employees
+- **97% model accuracy** enabling precise identification of at-risk employees
 - **$8M-$13M** in potential annual savings through targeted retention programs
 - **300%+ ROI** on intervention strategies

-This approach shifts attrition from an unavoidable cost into a controllable, high-impact business lever.
+### Key Insight
+Attrition is driven primarily by **employee experience factors**—engagement, workload, and career growth—not compensation alone.

+- **Satisfaction** is the strongest predictor of attrition
+- **High workload** and long hours significantly increase risk
+- **Limited promotion opportunities** and lower salary bands contribute to elevated risk

+### Business Implication
+Retention cannot be solved through compensation adjustments alone.
+The highest-impact strategies focus on:

+- Improving employee engagement and satisfaction
+- Reducing excessive workload and burnout
+- Creating clear and achievable career progression pathways

+By aligning interventions to these drivers, organizations can move from reactive retention efforts to a scalable, high-impact strategy.

 ## Business Problem